 I don't think you will have any difficulty finding a toilet during your travel in Tokyo, BUT using a Japanese Style Toilet is a little different than most public toilet in North America.
 In some parts of Southern Europe they have similar toilets.

-The majority of toilets in Tokyo are western in style, however, there are still many toilets, especially at train stations or casual local restaurants that use the squat type of toilets.
+The majority of toilets in Tokyo are western in style, however, there are still some toilets, especially at train stations or casual local restaurants that use the squat type of toilets.

 Using the Japanese Style toilet you must squat.
 Stand over the toilet stool facing the side with the hood.
 Them squat over it and conveniently place yourself close but not to the point of contact with the stool.